elide-dev/elide/README.md

 - **Model-driven development.** Write your models once, and use them everywhere, across platforms, **without copying**, **without glue-code**, and **without DTOs**.
-Via [Protobuf][5] and [Kotlin data classes](https://kotlinlang.org/docs/data-classes.html), the same Elide model can be used with your database, your API, and your UI.
+Via [Protobuf][5] and [Kotlin data classes](https://kotlinlang.org/docs/data-classes.html), the same Elide model is code-generated for use with your database, API, and UI.

 ## Code samples

-There are a full suite of [code samples](./samples) which can be run locally or via pre-built Docker images.
+A full suite of [code samples](./samples) demo various functionality.
+The samples are runnable locally or via pre-built Docker images.
 Click through to each one for a short tour and getting started guide.

 "Blah blah blah, okay, show me some code."
 Certainly: